ray-project/ray/doc/source/serve/handle-guide.md

 :language: python
 ```

-You don't have to use multiple await in common case because you can directly put the result of `deployment_handle.remote()` as argument for downstream handles.
+The result of `deployment_handle.remote()` can also be passed directly as an argument to other downstream handles, without having to await on it.

 ```{literalinclude} ../serve/doc_code/handle_guide.py
 :start-after: __begin_async_handle_chain__